meltyourface/blank/posts/Beast-masters-and-mothers/Ancient-Beast-Master-Rituals-Celestial-Falcon-Scroll-Talisman-and-Fusion-Technique/index.md

 **Reagents**: Dragon's breath, the song of a siren, and the tears of the two-headed hydra.

-Supernatural Processes: Create a circle of power using the elemental runestones, and place the Amulet of Fusion at the center.
+**Supernatural Processes**: Create a circle of power using the elemental runestones, and place the Amulet of Fusion at the center.
 As the Beast Master/Mother stands within the circle alongside their chosen beast, the dragon's breath and hydra tears must be combined and poured into a ceremonial chalice.
 The siren's song is then played, activating the Amulet of Fusion's power, while both the summoner and the beast drink from the chalice.

 **Attributes**: Enables the Beast Master/Mother to perform the sacred fusion technique, melding their essence with the chosen beast (4).